Hvaheterdu/rock-paper-scissors/README.md

 # RockPaperScissor

-This is a simple Rock-Paper-Scissor game between you and the computer.
+A simple Rock-Paper-Scissor game between you and the computer.

-Better solutions are most likely out there, but this was my first go at using the pygame module.
+Better solutions are most likely out there, but this was my first use of the pygame module.

 ## Prerequisite

-The ***pygame*** package need to be installed.
+The ***pygame*** package needs to be installed.

 If you don't have it installed, it can be installed by typing